DeviesDevelopment/blog/content/posts/automated-ec2-setup.md

   value = aws_eip.ip.public_ip
 }
 ```
 The resource of type `aws_instance` describes the actual EC2 instance.
-It's of type `t2.micro` (a quite cheap one) and uses an ubuntu image.
+It's of type `t2.micro` and uses an ubuntu image.
 To deploy these resources I run a [github actions workflow](https://github.com/Dunklas/app-server/blob/main/.github/workflows/main.yml) where I use the Terraform CLI to have these resources created in my AWS account.

 This will give me a new virtual server that runs Ubuntu, but there's still stuff left to do.
 I need to install docker and configure the nginx reverse proxy.
 In order to do this automatically in my github actions workflow I need to: (1) have knowledge about what IP address my new server have; (2) be able to access the new server via SSH.